 Your customers have up to 18 months to dispute charges on their credit card bills.
-So you store signed receipts, most likely past the 18 month time frame, to protect your business from the possibility of a chargeback dispute.
+So you store signed, printed receipts, most likely past the 18 month time frame, to protect your business from the possibility of a chargeback dispute.

 This practice is in your best interest, but the truth is it's unnecessary in this day and age.
 By eliminating paper and collecting digital receipts, you can save your business a whole lot of moolah.

 Printed Receipts Are a Money Drain

-For the drawn-out process of storing printed receipts to work, you need certain equipment to keep it running.
+Storing printed receipts requires certain equipment and recurring stock to keep it running.
 Let’s break down those costs:

 - Receipt printer = $29 – $400